-A lot of players in other popular esports, like Heroes of the Storm, League of Legends, they talk about “stage jitters,” or how being on stage translates into nerves or adrenaline.
+A lot of players in other popular esports, like Heroes of the Storm or League of Legends, they talk about “stage jitters” or how being on stage translates into nerves or adrenaline.
 Is that something that ever comes into play in Hearthstone?
-Does it ever cross your mind that you’re on stage and a large audience is watching, and does that ever become a factor for you?
-Or does the chess-like setup for the game make it easier to zone in and focus?
+Does it ever cross your mind that you’re on stage and a large audience is watching?
+Or, does the chess-like setup for the game make it easier to zone in and focus?

 I think as long as you’re keeping track of where you are in your own mind, you can kind of dial it back when you need to.

 And when you’re on stage, does it ever cross your mind that you maybe need to keep a poker face or something?
 Or are players in Hearthstone just too busy focusing on the game screen to even bother trying to get a read on their opponent?

 Well, if my opponent is particularly expressive, I might look up a few times and try and catch a reaction.
 But, for the most part, the hand reading just kinda stays in the hand, right?

 So speaking of other esports, a lot of team-based games have huge regional rivalries; whether it’s like, NA vs. EU, East vs. West.
 Are regional rivalries a big deal in an individual-based game like Hearthstone?
 Is that something the players focus on and take pride in?

 Yeah, it definitely is.
 I think in prelims or the road to playoffs, Europe has always had the highest point threshold.
 So Europe has been regarded as the best region.
 To me, it means something a little different.